Yameteshka/ai-minecraft-companion/README.txt

    ./gradlew genIntellijRuns
    ```

-4. Run the client
-   - Use the `runClient` configuration from the Gradle panel or "Edit Configurations"

-5. Build the mod JAR
+4. Build the mod JAR
    ```
    ./gradlew build
    ```
    Output: `build/libs/`

+5. Run the client
+   - Use the `runClient` configuration from the Gradle panel or "Edit Configurations"

-## 🔧 In-Game Commands
+🔧 In-Game Commands

 | Command                   | Description                              |
 |---------------------------|------------------------------------------|